“The best stories are the ones we never finished writing — they finish writing us.”

 A Voice Born from

-I am Madhusudhan Reddy Kandimalla — a writer from the heart of Hyderabad, Telangana, where centuries of history breathe through every lane and monument.
-Writing under the name Madhu Kandimalla, I craft stories drawn from the vast, layered tapestry of India — its empires, its rebels, its quiet homes, and its living myths.
+I am Madhusudhan Reddy Kandimalla — a writer from the heart of Hyderabad, Telangana, where centuries of history breathe through every lane.
+Writing under the name Madhu Kandimalla, I craft stories drawn from the vast tapestry of India.

-My canvas is the whole of India — its north and south, its ancient courts and village crossroads, its Vedic epics and colonial wounds.
-I write historical and mythological fiction, literary novels, inspirational biography, and children's stories — both fictional and non-fictional — each rooted in meticulous research and genuine love for this land.
+My canvas spans ancient courts and village crossroads, Vedic epics and colonial wounds.
+Historical fiction, mythological horror, literary novels, biography, children’s stories — each rooted in meticulous research and genuine love for this land.

-Published through Amazon KDP, my work spans multiple languages and genres, united by one enduring belief: that the stories of India deserve to be told with the fullness and fire they were lived with.
+Published through Amazon KDP, my work crosses languages and genres, united by one belief: the stories of India deserve to be told with the fullness and fire they were lived with.

 Books That Carry